kmaida/auth-architecture/tmb/README.md

 4. Run `npm run dev` to run the development environment using [Vite](https://vite.dev), accessible in the browser at `http://localhost:5173`

 If you have the backend and FusionAuth both running, you should be able to log into the frontend app with the admin credentials provided in the FusionAuth installation section.

+## Concurrent architectures

+You will not be able to run multiple architecture demos at the same time because they share ports.
+If you'd like to run multiple apps at the same time, you must change the ports.

+All apps share the same FusionAuth instance, so there is no need to run multiple FusionAuth containers.